 Spring brings delicate sweets with cherry-blossom salt.
 Summer’s riverside spots grill ayu fish with buckwheat noodles.
 Autumn’s wild mushrooms are used in kaiseki courses.

-“The seasons here are the chef’s calendar,” said Chef Yuki of Miyajima’s kappo kitchen.
+“The seasons here are the chef’s calendar,” says Chef Yuki of Miyajima’s kappo kitchen.

 Use the Hiroshima food calendar to plan your visit.
 Enjoy winter’s oyster festival or autumn’s sake harvest.
 Each dish is a tribute to the seasons.

-Every bite in Hiroshima tells a story.
+Every bite in this city tells you a story.
 It’s about tradition, skill, and moments that change how we taste.
-These spots are where my journey found its heart.
+These spots are where your journey find its heart.

-At Arima, a top Hiroshima eatery, I saw okonomiyaki magic.
-The chef’s hands moved fast, mixing cabbage, pork, and batter perfectly.
-It was more than a pancake—it was a lesson in balance.
+At Arima, a top Hiroshima eatery, you see okonomiyaki magic.
+The chef’s hands move fast, mixing cabbage, pork, and batter perfectly.
+It is more than a pancake—it’s a lesson in balance.

-The smell of the grill, the crunch of tempura, and the sauce were like liquid gold.
-It set the bar for must-eat Hiroshima food.
+The smell of the grill, the crunch of tempura, and the sauce are like liquid gold.
+It set the bar for must-eat food.

 Seafood Experiences Worth Traveling For

-But there’s more than just best restaurants in Hiroshima.
-Early mornings with local fishermen showed me Miyajima’s secrets.
-At Kurashikiya, their kaisendon—fresh seafood over rice—was a taste of the sea.
+Early mornings with local fishermen shows you Miyajima’s secrets.
+At Kurashikiya, their kaisendon—fresh seafood over rice—is a taste of the sea.

-The salty taste of uni and the soft mirugaii were unforgettable Japanese meals.
-They made me love Hiroshima’s seafood.
+The salty taste of uni and the soft mirugaii are unforgettable Japanese meals.
+They’ll make you fall in love with seafood.

 Sweet Endings: Dessert Spots That Showcase Japanese Ingenuity